coreos/docs/os/booting-on-cloudca.md

     <div class="caption">New instance details</div>
   </div>
 </div>
-3. Create a data disk.
-This volume will be mount in ``/var/lib/docker`` defined in the cloud-config snippet (Optional):
+3. Create a data volume.
+This volume will be mounted in ``/var/lib/docker``, as defined in the cloud-config excerpt.
+This step is optional:
 <div class="row">
   <div class="col-lg-8 col-md-10 col-sm-8 col-xs-12">
     <img src="img/cloudca-addinstance_step2.png" class="screenshot" />